 4 Questions You Should Ask Yourself Before Starting a Delivery Business

-Checklist – 32 Steps to Getting Started
+Checklist – 32 Steps to Get Started with Courier Business

 Below is a checklist for starting a courier business.

 5 – Go and see another local courier business, put in an order and see how they run their delivery services.
 This will give you an idea about the process.

 9 – Looking into franchises – does this work for your business?
 Is this a good way for you to start a courier business

 10 – Before this phase, ensure you’ve done extensive research on what type of courier company and courier and errand service you wish to start.
-When starting a courier business (or any business for that matter), research and planning is generally 80% of the work.
+When starting a courier business (or any business for that matter), research and planning are generally 80% of the work.

 11 – Choose the type of courier service business you wish to run. (errands, packages, shipments)